github/docs/content/education/manage-coursework-with-github-classroom/create-an-individual-assignment.md

 #### Choosing a template repository

+{% note %}

+**Note:** If you provide empty repositories or starter code, the repositories must belong to your organization or be public repositories.

+{% endnote %}

 By default, a new assignment will create an empty repository for each student on the roster for the classroom. {% data reusables.classroom.you-can-choose-a-template-repository %} For more information about template repositories, see "[Creating a template repository](/github/creating-cloning-and-archiving-repositories/creating-a-template-repository)."

 {% data reusables.classroom.assignments-guide-choose-template-repository %}